Don't Try This With Water Based Home Improvement Center, Cyclioaliphatic epoxies or any non 100% solids Epoxy Coating.

 Side By Side Epoxy Paint Specification Comparisons

-See What Competing Epoxy Paint Kits Really Cost To Equal What You Get With Our Epoxy Systems!
+See What Competing Epoxy Paint Kits Really Cost To Equal What You Get With Our Epoxies!
 Compare Their Equivalent Prices To Our Prices!

 Don't Be Fooled By A Low Advertised Price!